RichardHowells/PYTHONF-Challenges/README.md

 	# the
 	# loop
 	# body
+	print(quantity_made)

 # un-indented code does not belong to the loop
 ```

-The loop will set the variable `quantity_made` one by one to the members of the list
+The loop will set the variable `quantity_made` one by one to the members of the list.
+Inside teh body of the loop it prints that value.
+Run it to make sure
+it displays the three quantity values

 Copy/paste ONE copy of the pay calculation code into the loop body.
 It must be indented to become the loop body

-REMOVE the assignment to `quantity_made` the loop already does that.
+REMOVE the assignment to `quantity_made`, the loop already does that.

 Test to see that the loop produces the same results as the original repeated code